startupbuilders777/Algorithms-Data-Structures-and-Design/ALGO_README.md

     GetArticulationPoints(u)
         visited[u] = true
         u.st = time++
-        u.low = v.st    //keeps track of highest ancestor reachable from any descendants dfsChild = 0    //needed because if no child then removing this node doesn't decompose graph for each ni in adj[i]
+        u.low = u.st    //keeps track of highest ancestor reachable from any descendants dfsChild = 0    //needed because if no child then removing this node doesn't decompose graph for each ni in adj[i]
             if not visited[ni]